AngeloDotNet/BackgroundEmailSender/readme.md

 I thank Moreno G. for providing me with the appropriate information so that I could finish the implementation and make it usable for the production environment.

 ## Getting started
 Edit the [appsettings.json](appsettings.json) file with your SMTP server data.
 Then, just run the application by typing `dotnet run`.
-The .NET Core SDK 3.1 (or greater) must be installed in your system.
+The .NET SDK 6.x (or greater) must be installed in your system.
 Fill in the form and hit the Send button.

 ![home.png](home.png)